- Posted by Carl Hallowell

 There is no easy way to achieve our lofty goals.
 Hard work only, will provide the victory we seek.
 This tattoo was accomplished like that.
 Brad came down to my studio room at Heart and Hand one Saturday for his appointment.
-He sat there for his Deep Ellum tattoo- a tradition in its own right- and yet- were we not transported to the east, Nippon, the land of clouds.
+He sat there for his tattoo, a tradition in its own right, and yet, were we not transported to the east, Nippon, the land of clouds.

-In another couple weeks, he was back on Elm Street again- getting an Elm Street Tattoo from our private studio that is just a stone’s throw away from the street shop.
+In another couple of weeks, he was back in Deep Ellum again, getting an Elm Street Tattoo from our private tattoo studio that is just a stone’s throw away from the street shop.

-The second session went by quickly- passing like a dream of Han Shan up on the snowy mountain.
+The second session went by quickly, passing like a dream of Han Shan up on the snowy mountain.
 Could a haiku sum it up?
-But would a Taoist tattoo artist even bother?
+Would a Taoist tattoo artist even bother?
 What about a Shinto tattoo artist?
 You tell me.

 Dallas Tattoo Artist Performs Traditional Art from the East and West

 If you are looking for a traditional Japanese tattoo or American traditional tattoo, look no further.